TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

     node server.js.

-Open your browser, enter the url http://localhost:3000/, you will see:
+Open your browser, enter the url [http://localhost:3000/](http://localhost:3000/), you will see:

-## Create MySQL table
+## Create MySQL Table

 Before connecting Node.js Application with MySQL, we need to create properties table in our local enviornment first.
 So run the SQL script below to create properties table: